vibhorgupta-gh/Bulls-and-Bears/README.md

 2. Clone it to your local machine, and work on your fork
 3. Resolve an issue/introduce a feature and open a pull request
 4. The PR must be opened to the `develop` branch of this repository. **Do not make direct PRs to the master branch.**
+5. Please handle dependency versions cautiously.
+Do not install updated versions of dependencies in `package.json` while setting up your project.
+Try to use the `--exact` flag wherever possible.
+Read the docs for more info.

 ## Maintainers